Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

   and `bioc-longtests`).
 Note that `stage7-notify.sh` is not needed for the `bioc-longtests` builds.

-- Commit, push, and deploy on `bbscentral1` and all the satellite nodes.
+- Commit and push.
+Then deploy on `bbscentral1` and all the satellite nodes.